CambridgeIIS/Gesture-Keyboard-Traj-Gen/.ipynb_checkpoints/README-checkpoint.md

 ### 3. RNN-Based TF1
 <p align = "center">
 <img src= "https://github.com/shawnshenjx/Gesture-Keyboard-Traj-Gen/blob/main/img/rnn_trace.jpg">
+Trajectories synthesized from the Recurrent Neural Network (RNN)-based generative model.
+The corresponding phrase is `I talked to Duran'.
 </p>
 Tensorflow 1 implementation of the model in the paper <a href="https://arxiv.org/abs/1308.0850">Generating Sequences with Recurrent Neural Networks</a> by Alex Graves.